UBC-MDS/pokemon-type-predictor/doc/final_report.md

 (and a little luck) are what determines if a Pokemon will either win or lose.

-In the show, the famous question “Who’s that Pokemon?!” was often asked at the beginning of a commercial break, with an image of the shaded outline of a Pokemon.
+In the show, the famous question “Who’s that Pokemon?\!” was often asked at the beginning of a commercial break, with an image of the shaded outline of a Pokemon.
 The show would reveal the Pokemon at the end of the commercial break, rewarding those who stayed through the